-- 2. Inflation is coming down.
-Although still above the Fed's 2.0% target, the CPI has fallen from 9.1% YoY to 3.0% over the last year.
-While core inflation measures have been stickier, they too are on a downward trend.
-The Fed is doing its part to moderate demand as industries focus on reducing or eliminating supply constraints, both of which improve the odds that the disinflationary trend will continue. - 3.
+- 1. Inflation is coming down.
+Although still above the Fed's 2.0% target, CPI has fallen from 9.1% to less than 4.0% over the last year.
+While core inflation measures have been stickier, they too are in a downward trend.
+The Fed is doing its part to moderate demand as industries focus on reducing or eliminating supply constraints, both of which improve the odds that the disinflationary trend will continue. - 2.
 Income drives total return and income levels are attractive.
-The yield on the Bloomberg Aggregate Index has risen significantly (+310 basis points) since the beginning of 2022, to 4.85% (as of July 31).
-The yield on the Bloomberg Municipal Index has risen similarly (+239 basis points) to 3.50%, which equates to 5.91% for investors paying the top federal tax rate (40.8%).
-While these benchmark yields are appealing on their own, many fund offerings that are managed against both taxable and tax-exempt indices offer even higher yields. - 4.
+The yield on the Bloomberg Aggregate Index has risen significantly (+364 basis points) since the beginning of 2022, to 5.39% (as of September 30).
+The yield on the Bloomberg Municipal Index has risen similarly (+321 basis points) to 4.32%, which equates to 7.30% for investors paying the top federal tax rate of 40.8% (37% federal income tax + 3.8% net investment income tax).
+While these benchmark yields are appealing on their own, many fund offerings that are managed against both taxable and taxexempt indices offer even higher yields. - 3.
 Income cushion helps minimize price volatility.
 As rates rose in 2022, bonds suffered sharp negative returns because there was extraordinarily little income to offset price declines.
 Now, significantly higher income levels offer more favorable total return outcomes in both rising and falling rate environments.
-For example, using July 31 data, if rates across the entire curve rose instantaneously 100 basis points from current levels and the curve slope and credit spreads didn't change, the Bloomberg Aggregate Index would produce an estimated return of -1.26% over the next year.
-A similar fall in rates of 100 basis points provides an 11.10% return.
+For example, using September 30 data, if rates across the entire curve rose instantaneously 100 basis points from current levels and the curve slope and credit spreads did not change, the Bloomberg Aggregate Index would produce an estimated return of -0.39% over the next year.
+A similar fall in rates of 100 basis points rate provides an 11.61% return.
 Actively managed fund returns will vary from these estimates, but we believe they should be reasonably similar.

-Bloomberg Aggregate Index: 12 month projected returns Rates rise Rates rise Rates Rates fall Rates fal 100 bps 50 bps unchanged 50 bps 100 bps -1.26% 1.60% 4.61% 7.79% 11.10%
+Bloomberg Aggregate Index: 12 month projected returns Rates rise Rates rise Rates Rates fall Rates fall 100 bps 50 bps unchanged 50 bps 100 bps -0.39% 2.39% 5.31% 8.39% 11.61%